alexandermendes/supabase-migrate/README.md

 --to-key <PROJECT-B-SERVICE-ROLE-KEY>
 ```

+## Node

-Or you can install the package:
+To run the migration from Node, first install the package:

 ```text
 yarn add supabase-migrate
 ```

-And run with:
+Then run with:

 ```text
 yarn supabase-migrate